lightning-erp/video-translator/README.md

 # Training Video Translation and Voiceover

 Training Video Translation and Voiceover tool based on OpenAI's Whisper for voice recognition, TortoiseTTS for generating text-to-speech and FFmpeg with PyDub for adding the new voice to the existing video.
+Generates subtitles using PySrt.

 ## Installation